Call ADT

 Testing the ADT Control Panel

-Latest News: While ADT’s Black Friday sale is over, it continues to offer big online discounts for its packages.
+Latest News: While the holidays are over, ADT continues to offer big online discounts for its packages.
 Both the Security Starter and Video Essentials packages cost $199 right now, while the Front Door Protection package is 60-percent off – only $279.
 This is a limited-time offer.

 You may think you know ADT, but here’s the thing: ADT constantly evolves to keep up with the times and stay ahead of the curve.
 A lot has changed over the past year alone.
 It launched a fully DIY security system, it now allows self-monitoring through that same system, and – here’s our favorite one – lowered its monitoring prices.
 While everything else is becoming increasingly expensive, ADT managed to make its security system more affordable and accessible.